SteffenKn/GitHub.JS-API/README.md

 - getOrga(orgaName: string): Orga
   - Parameters
+    - orgaName
-    - orgaName: The name of the organization
+      - The name of the organization
       - Type: string

   - Returns